 What are the considerations for dealing with pension choices

-Last week we met Shirley and her conundrum to either take the monthly pension income or move the lump sum out to a locked in RRSP known as a LIRA.
+Last week we met Shirley and her conundrum to either take the monthly pension income or move the lump sum out to a locked-in RRSP known as a LIRA.
 This week, I want to share with you some very important considerations.

 Rate of return

 The first concern I have is the thought that Shirley’s advisor can beat the rate of return on the pension.
 Defined Benefit plans are designed to be conservative.
-Typically, the investment mandate is a balanced portfolio of bonds, cash and stocks.
-Typically, the pension will keep 40% to 50% of the assets in very conservative fixed income investments.
+Typically, the investment mandate is a balanced portfolio of bonds, cash, and stocks.
+Typically, the pension will keep 40% to 50% of the assets in very conservative fixed-income investments.

-Although her other portfolio made 14%, it is not a fair comparison because that portfolio was much more equity biased consisting of 90% common stocks, income trusts and dividend equities.
-Only 10% of that portfolio was in fixed income investments.
+Although her other portfolio made 14%, it is not a fair comparison because that portfolio was much more equity biased consisting of 90% common stocks, income trusts, and dividend equities.
+Only 10% of that portfolio was in fixed-income investments.

 Investing for higher returns but with more risk is not always a good thing when drawing money out for income.
-Most people do not understand how big fluctuations in portfolios can wreak havoc on longevity of capital even if the average return is achieved.
-I’ve seen many cases where Locked in Retirement Accounts (LIRAs) have been mismanaged and in some cases over 50% of the value has dropped due to market risk.
+Most people do not understand how big fluctuations in portfolios can wreak havoc on the longevity of capital even if the average return is achieved.
+I’ve seen many cases where Locked-in Retirement Accounts (LIRAs) have been mismanaged and in some cases over 50% of the value has dropped due to market risk.

 Pensions are managed conservatively for a reason.
 Actuaries understand that guaranteed lifetime income is very difficult to achieve by investing in riskier assets.
 Be careful in thinking otherwise.